 - An advanced registered nurse practitioner (ARNP)

-Your loans must be from nursing, and your employment needs to be full time at a qualified site.
-Sites that qualify include:
+Your loans must be from nursing, and your employment needs to be full-time at a qualified site.
+Employing institutions that qualify include:

 - Public schools